 Snug, but comfortable, especially around the ankle area, where poorly-designed socks can stretch and cause annoying wrinkles.

 Pay close attention to how the sock is designed.
-Look for arch support, ventilation panels, a non-binding top, arch support, etc.
+Look for arch support, ventilation panels, a non-binding top, etc.

 And as any good boot-fitter will tell you, if the sock is contracting your toes, it's too tight.